Emile95/JavaValidatorManager/README.md

 }
 ```

-# Example of create and configure your ValidatorManager by adding profile
+# Example of create and configure your ValidatorManager by adding profile, and use it to validate an object

 ```
 validatorManager = new ValidatorManager(config -> {